gersonkurz/regdiff/README.md

 ## How to compare the current registry settings with a given .REG file

-You can use `regdiff.exe` to compare the current registry with a given .REG file using the /registry option.
+You can use `regdiff.exe` to compare the current registry with a given .REG file using the `/registry` option.

 Example:

     regdiff.exe hklm_software.reg /registry

-The difference between the HKEY_LOCAL_MACHINE-syntax and the /registry parameter:
+The difference between the HKEY_LOCAL_MACHINE-syntax and the `/registry` parameter:

-- The /registry parameter checks all registry keys that are mentioned in the .REG file.
+- The `/registry` parameter checks all registry keys that are mentioned in the .REG file.
-- The HKEY_LOCAL_MACHINE-syntax syntax checks all registry keys that exist under the given registry key.
+- The `HKEY_LOCAL_MACHINE`-syntax syntax checks all registry keys that exist under the given registry key.

 Example: say, you have a registry that has the following keys: